Philadelphia01/GiftOfTheGivers_POE_ST10304249/README.md

 - **Role**: Administrator with full system access

 **Admin Features:**
-- View all donations from all users
+- **Modern Admin Dashboard** - Analytics-style interface with statistics and recent activity
+- **Direct Dashboard Access** - Admins are automatically redirected to the dashboard upon login
-- View all disaster reports from all users
+- **View All Data** - Access to all donations, disaster reports, and volunteer tasks from all users
-- Access inventory management system
-- Distribute donations to beneficiaries
-- System-wide oversight and management
+- **Inventory Management** - Real-time inventory tracking and distribution management
+- **User Management** - Oversee volunteer coordination and task assignments
+- **System Analytics** - Dashboard with key metrics and performance indicators
+- **Quick Actions** - Dedicated buttons for "View Incidents", "View Donations", and "Manage Volunteers"
+- **Website Access** - "View Website" button to access the main public site when needed

 ---